What is Isobutane? (i-Butane) Isobutane Refrigerant

-Home 9 Business LPG Blogs 9 What is isobutane?
-What is the use of isobutane?
+Home 9 Business LPG Blogs 9 What is Isobutane? (i-Butane) Isobutane Refrigerant

 In this article:

-It is also an LPG – Liquefied Petroleum Gas – as are butane and propane.
+Isobutane is also classified as an LPG – Liquefied Petroleum Gas – as are butane and propane.

-However, it is different in some important ways.
+However, isobutane is different in some important ways.

-This chart shows some of the physical properties of isobutane.
+The following chart shows some of the isobutane’s physical properties.

 Isobutane Properties